Facts About Tuxedo Cats | What You Need To Know About These Black and White Kitties

 You can see Tuxedos with white paws, chins, tails, and socks or mittens.
 And some of these kitties even have black spots on their necks that give off the impression that they’re wearing a bowtie.

-Moreover, there are different color combinations when it comes to Tuxies.
+Moreover, there are different coat color combinations when it comes to Tuxies.
 The black and white markings can also be tabby, blue/ grey and even orange.
 Some Tuxedo kitties may even have pink socks.

 Most Tuxedo Cats Have White Whiskers